Fujifilm X-Pro1 vs Olympus E-M5

 Review summary: Fujifilm X-Pro1 vs Olympus E-M5

-So what conclusions can be drawn?
-Is there a clear favorite between the Fujifilm X-Pro1 and the Olympus E-M5?
+So what is the bottom line?
+Is the Fujifilm X-Pro1 better than the Olympus E-M5 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.